Brian Boquist: 2019 Republican walkout

-In June 2019, Boquist and 11 other Republican Senators walked out of a vote on a cap and trade resolution meant to reduce carbon emissions for the purpose of dealing with climate change.
-Under the Oregon Constitution, the Senate required two-thirds of lawmakers to be present to establish a quorum to do any business.
-Since the 12 Republican senators left the Oregon State Capitol (with some claiming to have left the state), the remaining 18 senators could not meet - 20 was the minimum to hold any voting.
+In June 2019, as part of a quorum-busting effort, Boquist and 11 other Republican Senators walked out of a vote on a cap and trade resolution to reduce carbon emissions that cause climate change.
+Because the Oregon Constitution, requires a quorum of two-thirds of senators (i.e., 20 senators) to be present to transact business, the remaining 18 senators could not meet.
+Some of the dozen Republican senators who left the Oregon State Capitol claimed to have left the state.

-The previous day, Oregon Governor Kate Brown, on learning of the upcoming walkout, said she was going to send police to round up state legislators who didn't attend.
-Brown said the Oregon constitution allowed for the use of police to detain recusant Senators.
+The previous day, Oregon governor Kate Brown, on learning of the upcoming walkout, said she was going to send the State Police to round up state legislators who failed to attend (the Oregon Constitution allows police to detain recusant Senators).

-In response, Boquist said commented to reporters that he had told the state police superintendent, "Send bachelors and come heavily armed.
+On June 19, 2019, in a floor speech immediately before Republicans left the state, Boquist told Peter Courtney, the Senate's Democratic president, "If you send the State Police to get me, hell is coming to visit you personally."
+The next day, Boquist told a local television news crew that he had told the state police superintendent, "Send bachelors and come heavily armed.
 I'm not going to be a political prisoner in the state of Oregon."
-With the Senate facing a constitutionally required adjournment Although several Republican state senators returned to the Senate chamber on June 29, 2019, leading to the cap and trade bill being sent back to committee, while other bills were passed, Boquist was missing, as he was asked not to return due to other state senators feeling unsafe from his previous comments.
-He was provided a "12 hour rule," requiring him to notify members 12 hours before entering the Capitol building to allow for heavier police presence.
-In an opinion filed April 21, 2022, the U.S. Court of Appeals for the Ninth Circuit ruled that Boquist's lawsuit for First Amendment retaliation stemming from his statement on the Senate floor may proceed against State Senators Peter Courtney, Floyd Prozanski, and James Manning.
+Although several Republican state senators returned to the Senate chamber on June 29, 2019, leading to the cap and trade bill being sent back to committee, while other bills were passed, Boquist was absent, as he was asked not to return due to other state senators feeling unsafe from his previous comments.
+He returned to the Capitol after a nine-day walkout.